 It is a course-cum-research based program with a strong research-training component.
-This program is extremely valuable for the pursuit of higher degree programs such as PhD.
-Based on two-year duration, the studies in this program are relatively structured to ensure that students build on intellectual and broad based knowledge and skills.
+This program is extremely valuable for the pursuit of higher degree programs such as Ph.D.
+Based on two-year duration, the studies in this program are relatively structured to ensure that students build on intellectual and broad-based knowledge and skills.
 In one and a half year, i.e., within the first three semesters of the program, participants are expected to complete the coursework of 27 credit hours.
-In the fourth semester, the participants carry out research and produces the MS thesis of 06 credit hours.
+In the fourth semester, the participants carry out research and produce the MS thesis of 06 credit hours.

-MS students are required to take coursework consisting of 09 courses, equivalent of 27 credit-hours.
-This is necessary to provide essential grounding in philosophical foundation of management thought and research methodology.
+MS students are required to take coursework consisting of 09 courses, equivalent to 27 credit hours.
+This is necessary to provide an essential grounding in philosophical foundation of management thought and research methodology.

 The 27 credit-hour curriculum consists of 7 elective and 2 mandatory courses.
-The elective courses can be opted from the list of the following announced courses:
+The elective courses can opt from the list of the following announced courses: